EmmanuelIzu/python/readme.md

 A string will always be true unless it is empty

+"+= command on will extend a list as an extend function will.

 # "any" command, is used to check if any value is true.

         check = any([1,0,0])